HyphenFrox/stormy-weather/README.md

-# Stormy Weather
+# Weather Me

-Stormy Weather is a simple weather app that tells the weather of a city through [weatherapi.com](https://www.weatherapi.com/)'s API.
+Weather Me is a simple weather app that tells the weather of a city through [weatherapi.com](https://www.weatherapi.com/)'s API.

 # Tech Stack